How to apply for a firearm, shotgun or explosives certificate

 credit or debit card details to make your online payment

 if you're not a UK national you'll need to supply a criminal record check from your country of origin with your application.
 You'll need to pay for this.
 Find out how to get a criminal record check.
-We'll contact you to discuss this as part of your application.
+Once you have it, email it to the firearms team after you've submitted your application.

 Step 1: Complete the online version of the form.